areymbaut/data-projects/sql_world_layoffs/README.md

 This analysis indicated that:
 - 2020 was marked by rather big layoffs (probably due to the covid pandemic).
 - 2021 was relatively quiet in terms of layoff.
-- the second half of 2022 and the first quarter of 2023 were marked by massive layoffs (probably due to market instabilities following the Russia/Ukraine conflict that started in the first quarter of 2022).
+- the second half of 2022 and the first quarter of 2023 were marked by massive layoffs (probably due to financial market instabilities following the Russia/Ukraine conflict that started in the first quarter of 2022).

 ### Global layoffs per industry